juanibiapina/gob/docs/daemon.md

 The auto-start mechanism ensures users don't need to think about the daemon - it's an invisible implementation detail. `gob nuke` provides a clear "reset everything" command that shuts down the daemon cleanly.

-The core migration is complete.
-Remaining work focuses on testing, robustness, and polish.
+The migration is complete.
+The daemon architecture is fully functional and tested.